mintu07ruet/mintu07ruet.github.io/_teaching/2015-spring-teaching-2.md

 Role
 ======
+I wroked as a Assistant Professor for Department of Civil Engineering at Rajshahi University of Engineering & Technology.
+My role was-
 1. Teaching undergraduate course and supervising undergraduate thesis
 2. Conducting research in the field of Transportation engineering
 3. Performing lab and field test on transportation materials